ohhappylife/ETLCFA/README.md

 # ETLCFA

-## Usage
-1. Collects news article / title based on keywords from different news media.
-2. Clean the text data by removing stopwords, creating N-Gram from the text.
-3. Users can set keyword for the articles for search (except politifact).
-4. Users can leverage S3 to store and retrieve data.
+This will collect news from different sources (mainly APIs) based on keyword, and stored cleaned articles into the S3 Bucket.

 ## Output
-1. Uni-gram, Bi-gram, Tri-gram for each article and title will be created (by sources),
-2. Raw data will be created.
+- Cleaned data, which include following will be stored:
+  - Source
+  - Published Date
+  - Title
+  - Articles
+  - Title_without_stopwords
+  - Text_without_stopwords
+  - Language
+  - Site_url
+  - Main_img_url
+  - Image (whether news contains image)
+  - API Source
+  - summarized_text
+  - Keyword of Title
+  - Keyword of Text
-3. Data will be stored based on configurations.
+- Raw data, uncleaned data, N-Gram data can be stored based on configuration.

 ## Source
 This will collect news from following sources: